cs3org/OCM-API/IETF-OCM-IP.md

 For every Share in Provisioned or Self-Contained Integration, the `access_token` MUST be a JWT conforming to the JWT Profile for OAuth 2.0 Access Tokens [RFC9068].
-The JOSE header MUST include `typ` with the value set to `at+jwt` and MUST include a `kid` parameter identifying the OCM Server's signatory key advertised in `/.well-known/jwks.json`, and MUST NOT use `none` as the `alg`.
+The JOSE header MUST include `typ` with the value set to `at+jwt` and MUST include a `kid` parameter identifying the OCM Server's signatory key, advertised in the JWK Set located via the `jwksUri` field of its Discovery response, and MUST NOT use `none` as the `alg`.
 The JWT MUST be signed with the private key corresponding to that signatory key, allowing anyone with access to the corresponding public key, including a Protocol Server, to